The only constant in life is change, and several months after the IDFA deprecation, another news from Apple keeps the app marketing world in suspense.

 Besides the acquisition funnel, asking users to share their IDFA might have a crucial impact on the following 5 major areas:

-It’s mainly attribution that helps marketers understand user reaction to a particular campaign, consolidate relevant real-time data and build reports.
+It’s mainly attribution that helps marketers understand user reactions to a particular campaign, consolidate relevant real-time data and build reports.

 As you may have already guessed, the need for IDFA consent will make it significantly harder to determine what gets credit for the final conversion.